fat4eyes-mwo/mwo-simulator/README.md

 # Update Info

+* 2018-06-22: Fix for issue #25 (was caused by some changes in smurfy loadout data).
 * 2018-06-20: Update app with data from 2018 Jun 20 patch. (also includes data from May patch)
 * 2018-04-19: Update app with data from 2018 Apr 18 patch.
 * 2018-03-22: Update app with data from 2018 Mar 22 patch.